article_10945.jpg

 Baby’s eyesight development timeline

 During the first months of life, the eyes start working together and vision rapidly improves.
-Hand-eye coordination begins to develop as Baby starts tracking moving objects with his eyes, and then reaching for them.
+Hand-eye coordination begins to develop as Baby starts tracking moving objects with their eyes, and then reaching for them.
 By 8 weeks, babies are able to more easily focus their eyes on the people nearest to them.

 Related Topics